clabrugere/final-mlp/README.md

 ![Architecture](resources/architecture.png)

+## Dependencies

+Thie repository has the following dependencies:
+- python 3.9+
+- pytorch 2.0+ (only for pytorch implementation)
+- tensorflow 2.12+ (only for tensorflow implementation)

 ## Getting Started

 This repository is rather simple and only provides implementation in both Pytorch and Tensorflow but no data loading, training and inference utilities.
 Clone the repo and play: